-Over the past 15 years, I’ve been a design leader, a speaker, a writer, a product designer, a UX-interaction-something-something designer, a consultant, a dad (twice), and a cautious optimist for this exciting tech-ridden time we all live in.
+Over the past 20 years, I’ve been a design leader, a speaker, a writer, a product designer, an inventor, a UX-interaction-something-something designer, a consultant, a dad (twice), and a cautious optimist for this exciting tech-ridden time we all live in.
 I care a lot about design cultures at large scale, design ethics, and computational design.

 I like finding elegant potential solutions to incredibly complex problems.
-Lately I’m consulting large federal and commercial clients to help them succeed with digital and design transformation by focusing on human experiences and value to our society.
+I’ve been successful running product teams at financial institutions as well as consulting large federal and commercial clients to help them succeed with digital and design transformation by focusing on human experiences and value to our society.

 Big problems require lots of diverse opinions, and I never solve problems alone.
 As a design leader, I get to be a coach, a manager, and a champion of human-centered design at my company—all at the same time.
 Here’s how.